estuary/flow/site/docs/concepts/collections.md

 </TabItem>
 </Tabs>

-### Key Behaviors
+### Key behaviors

 A collection key instructs Flow how documents of a collection are to be reduced, such as while being materialized to an endpoint.
-Flow also performs opportunistic local reductions over windows of documents (often called a "combine") to improve its performance and reduce the volumes of data at each processing stage.
+Flow also performs opportunistic local reductions over windows of documents (also called "combines") to improve its performance and reduce the volumes of data at each processing stage.

 An important subtlety is that the underlying storage of a collection will potentially retain _many_ documents of a given key.

-In the [acmeCo/users example](#keys), each of the "Will" vs "William" variants is likely represented in the collection's storage -- so long as they didn't arrive so closely together that they were locally combined by Flow.
+In the [acmeCo/users example](#keys), each of the "Will" or "William" variants is likely represented in the collection's storage — so long as they didn't arrive so closely together that they were locally combined by Flow.
-If desired a derivation could re-key the collection on `[/userId, /name]` to materialize the various `/name`s seen for a `/userId`.
+If desired, a derivation could re-key the collection on `[/userId, /name]` to materialize the various `/name`s seen for a `/userId`.

-This property makes keys less "lossy" than they might otherwise appear, and it is generally good practice to chose a key that reflects how you wish to _query_ a collection, rather than an exhaustive key that's certain to be unique for every document.
+This property makes keys less lossy than they might otherwise appear, and it is generally good practice to chose a key that reflects how you wish to _query_ a collection, rather than an exhaustive key that's certain to be unique for every document.